 Under Héctor’s leadership, the union has raised its political profile by fighting for immigrant and worker rights in the tri-state area and establishing the American Dream Fund, the union’s voluntary political action fund.
 32BJ succeeded in passing several pieces of legislation, including the NJ Prevailing Wage Act, which doubled the wages for state-contracted workers in New Jersey and the Displaced Building Service Workers Act, which protects New York City building service workers from arbitrary dismissal.
 32BJ also helped pass the Language Access Bill, which requires translation for vital city services for non-English speakers.
 Héctor is a leader in New York City and across the country in connecting the work of unions with the fight for immigrant rights and social justice for all communities.

 In recognition of his vision and leadership, Héctor was elected to the SEIU International Executive Board in 2012 and serves on its Strategic Partners and Political Strength Committees.
-He is a founder and the President of the Board of La Fuente, a Tri-State Worker & Community Fund, Inc. and serves on the boards of several organizations, including the New York Immigration Coalition, El Diario-La Prensa, the New York City Independent Budget Commission, the Brecht Forum, the National Institute of Latino Policy, Good Jobs First, ALIGN and the New Labor Forum’s editorial board.
+He serves on the boards of several organizations, including the National Institute for Latino Policy, Good Jobs First and on the New Labor Forum’s editorial board.
 Hector is the recipient of many awards, including the Somos El Futuro Labor Award, the Outreach Project Annual Service Award, the New York City Central Labor Council Distinguished Service Award, the Working Theater Outstanding Labor Leadership Award and the Citizen Action of NY Progressive Leadership Award.

 Héctor lives in Queens, New York, with his wife Deidre, and his children, Eric and Elena.